-Located 17 km (11 mi) south of Basel, Liestal is a vital, prosperous small town – the German-speaking capital of Liestal District and the canton of Basel-Country that has a small own agglomeration consisting of Frenkendorf, Füllinsdorf, Lausen, Bubendorf and Seltisberg.
+Located 17 km (11 mi) south of Basel, Liestal is a vital, prosperous small town – the German-speaking capital of Liestal District and the canton of Basel-Country that has an own small agglomeration consisting of Frenkendorf, Füllinsdorf, Lausen, Bubendorf and Seltisberg.

 “Liestal – in the middle” is the motto that aptly characterizes this city according to Lukas Ott, City President of Liestal.
 Indeed, it expresses Liestal’s open-mindedness and self-understanding as a bridge builder and cooperation partner – as the hub of a mobile company and as an important place of work and business in northwest Switzerland.

-After a prolonged period of stagnation, the former industrial realm has once again given new life to it, as a large SME landscape has emerged primarily thanks to private initiative.
+After a prolonged period of stagnation, the former industrial realm has once again given new life to it, as a vast SME landscape has emerged primarily thanks to private initiative.
 Liestal has thus given new impulses and perspectives.
-In the last few years a dynamic has developed that makes Liestal an attractive place to live and work.
-And a very attractive place to visit.
+In the last few years, a dynamic development has made Liestal an attractive place to live and work as well as an enjoyable place to visit.
 Despite being an industrial town, it possesses a unique charm thanks to a medieval cobbled-street Old Town and long-lasting rich traditions.

 Interesting things and facts about Liestal

 Almost 60% of the entire territory of the city is occupied by forests

 Liestal has an area, as of 2009, of 18.19 square kilometers (7.02 sq mi).
 Of this area, 2.99 km2 (1.15 sq mi) or 16.4% is used for agricultural purposes, while 10.68 km2 (4.12 sq mi) or 58.7% is forested.